 LOOKING FORWARD TO POTENTIAL BENEFITS

 As you begin your Rituxan® (rituximab) treatment, you may be wondering when you may see results and how long they might last.
 In studies, people who were treated with Rituxan also received methotrexate and glucocorticoids, a type of steroid.
 At the time of their first checkup—8 weeks after their first infusion—many of those people had seen an improvement in their symptoms.
 And up to 6 months later, many were still experiencing improvement.
 Individual results may vary.
+See below to read more about the results of that trial.

 UP TO 6 MONTHS OF SYMPTOM IMPROVEMENT